sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

     !![MDK](img_1.4.png)

-    >If you see *Cloud foundry token expired, continue without mobile services connection?* message, then set the Cloud Foundry environment again by clicking at bottom left corner of your status bar to initiate a valid session and click Start Over.
+    >If you see *Cloud foundry token expired, continue without mobile services connection?* message, then set up the Cloud Foundry environment again by clicking at bottom left corner of your status bar to initiate a valid session and click Start Over.

 5. In *Service Configuration* step, provide or select the below information and click **Next**: